Rathius-Saranoth/rathius-comfyui-nodes/README.md

 # Rathius ComfyUI Nodes (rathius_comfyui_nodes)

-This folder contains example custom nodes for ComfyUI authored by Rathius.
+This folder contains example custom nodes for ComfyUI authored by GPT-5 for Rathius.
 It demonstrates the recommended layout for a custom node package and includes a minimal, testable node (`AddOne`) used for documentation and testing.

 Use of name
 - Package folder name: `rathius_comfyui_nodes` (snake_case, Python-friendly).